-If you're living with a lot of clutter but want to live with less, these suggestions may be life changing.
-Whether you have clutter closets, a basement full of boxes and discarded furniture, or your counters are covered in stuff, decluttering these spaces will make you feel more in control of your life and proud of your home.
-Using one acronym, you could find yourself swiftly getting rid of items that serve no purpose in your life.
-Grab a few empty boxes and let's give it a try.
+If you're living with a lot of clutter but want to live with less, these suggestions may be life-changing.
+Whether you have cluttered closets, a basement full of boxes and discarded furniture, or your counters are covered in stuff, decluttering these spaces will make you feel more in control of your life and proud of your home.
+Using one acronym, you could find yourself swiftly removing items that serve no purpose in your life.
+Imagine the extra time you'll have to focus on family, friends, and experiences when you aren't cleaning around clutter.
+Grab a few empty boxes, and let's give it a try.

 When it comes to decluttering, start by finding at least 3 large boxes or bins.
-Label one as "keep", one as "toss", and the final box as "donate", then sit down in your cluttered space and let's get to work.
+Label one as "keep," one as "toss," and the final box as "donate," then sit down in your cluttered space, and get to work.
 (You might want a 4th box for recyclables.)

-Start by grabbing an item and deciding if you're going to keep it, toss it, or donate it.
-You can only handle it once and you'll need to practice decisiveness.
+Start by grabbing an item and deciding if you'll keep it, toss it, or donate it.
+You can only handle it once, and you'll need to practice decisiveness.
 In other words, don't set it aside to give yourself more time to think it over.
-Quickly make a decision, put the item in the designated box and be done with it.
+Quickly decide, put the item in the designated box, and be done with it.
 On to the next item.